Video suggests Wildcats LB Santino Marchiol used racist term

 An online video appears to show Arizona Wildcats linebacker Santino Marchiol using an apparent racist term to describe some of his former teammates at Texas A&M.

-The Star could not immediately verify that Marchiol was speaking in the video, which shows a linebacker wearing No. 32 making tackles during an A&M practice this spring.
+The Star could not immediately verify that Marchiol was speaking in the video, which shows a linebacker wearing No. 32 — Marchiol's number — making tackles during an A&M practice this spring.

 But the conversation between an unidentified man and woman who can be heard narrating the video suggests that it’s Marchiol.